Would Salary Transparency help close the Wage Gap?

 Seek Legal Assistance Today

 Wage discrimination on the basis of sex is illegal.
 If you have experienced wage discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.